willzzini/serasa-internal/README.md

 # Serasa Internal

-Internal service for registration of physical person in the serasa database
+Internal service for registration of natural person in the serasa database

 ## Getting Started